Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 There are some fundamental principles of cloud formation you need to know:
 - **HOT AIR CAN HOLD MORE MOISTURE THAN COLD AIR**.
 (Greater energy allows for more gases)
 - As air rises, **it always cools**, at a rate of 0.65 degrees C per 100m or so.
 	- Due to gravity, there are fewer molecules of air above the original air pocket.
 Therefore the pressure is lower, and the air pocket expands.
-With this expansion there is greater room for the molecules to collide, reducing kinetic energy.
+With this expansion, there is greater room for the molecules to collide, reducing kinetic energy.
 A reduction in energy lowers temperatures.
 - Air rises when it moves over a mountainous region, or wind from below moves over a mountain.
 - The atmosphere has less pressure with altitude.
 Therefore, the same amount of air in a 'parcel' will occupy a greater area at higher altitudes.
 - The dew point is the critical temperature at which air can contain purely water vapour at a given pressure.
 Beyond this point, cooling results in **condensation** as no more moisture can be held as vapour.